Eating and shopping on a budget

 Fill up your bottle

-You’ll save yourself a fair bit of money if you fill your bottle up with water from a tap, rather than buying bottled water.
+You’ll save yourself a good amount of money if you fill your bottle up with water from a tap, rather than buying bottled water.
 You’ll also be helping the environment!
 Tap water in most European countries is suitable for drinking, but make sure you double check with a local resident first.
+Download the free Refill app (or its equivalent in certain European countries) to find safe, clean drinking water stations on the go.

 Have a picnic